Normal - A basic attack, performed by press a single attack button.

-Ryan "Filipino Champ" Ramirez - An up-and-coming player who is infamous for being quite polarizing within the community.
+Ryan "Filipino Champ" Ramirez: An up-and-coming player who is infamous for being quite polarizing within the community.
 While his skill is commendable, his attitude is sometimes viewed as uncouth, to put it lightly.
 In addition, his character choices have also come under criticism, as he is also infamous for playing Dhalsim and Phoenix, who are already well-established as being extremely annoying and difficult to deal with.
 Ironically, he is also given flak for sticking with characters that do poorly in certain match-ups, most notably against ChrisG.
-Sponsored by Complexity Gaming, and the head of the FGTV crew.
+Formerly sponsored by Complexity Gaming, and the head of the FGTV crew.

-Eduardo "Puerto Rico (PR) Balrog" Perez-Frangie - Making his debut in Evolution 2009, PR Balrog is, simply put, a triple threat.
+Eduardo "Puerto Rico (PR) Balrog" Perez-Frangie: Making his debut in Evolution 2009, PR Balrog is, simply put, a triple threat.
 Proficient in Street Fighter IV, Marvel vs. Capcom 3, and Street Fighter X Tekken, his moment of stardom came when he clutched against Viscant at Evolution 2011 with Tron Bonne.
-Became a part of Team Evil Geniuses, and has now set his sights on learning a new character for Street Fighter IV - Fei Long.
+Became a part of Team Evil Geniuses.

-Loren "Fanatiq" Riley - An old-school Marvel VS. Capcom 2 player best known for his high profile money matches and his preference for playing on pad.
+Loren "Fanatiq" Riley: An old-school Marvel VS. Capcom 2 player best known for his high profile money matches and his preference for playing on pad.
+Formerly sponsored by AGE.

-Seon-woo "Infiltration" Lee - A Korean Street Fighter IV player who rose to prominence after his performance at EVO 2012, where he defeated Daigo Umehara and Gamerbee.
+Seon-woo "Infiltration" Lee: A Korean Street Fighter IV player who rose to prominence after his performance at EVO 2012, where he defeated Daigo Umehara and Gamerbee.
 Considered the greatest Akuma player in the world, he has also begun using Gouken and Hakan, who are considered mid and bottom tier respectively, and performed successfully with them.
 Defeated Daigo again at the Street Fighter 25th Aniversary Tournament, in one of the most hype matches of 2012 (Daigo beat him 3-0, but Infiltration struck back in the grand finals with a 6-0 upset), and later Tokido in Street Fighter X Tekken at the same event, in which he took the grand prize of $25,000 for each tournament ($50,000 total), and a Capcom-themed car.
 Without question, he has become "the one to beat" when it comes to Street Fighter.
-Formerly affiliated with Western Wolves, but left the team along with training partner Ryan "Laugh" Ahn.
+Formerly affiliated with Western Wolves.

-Kun "Xian" Ho: One of the hosts of Cross Counter Asia, the other being fan-favorite commentator Zhi.
+Kun Xian Ho: One of the hosts of Cross Counter Asia, the other being fan-favorite commentator Zhi.
 Xian is a KOF prodigy who started playing competitively at the age of 10.
-Nowadays, Xian is famous for playing the Difficult, But Awesome Gen in Super Street Fighter IV, a character who has placed consistently low in the tier lists since the original version, and winning many majors with him, including the SSFIVAE tournament at Evo 2013.
+Nowadays, Xian is famous for playing the Difficult but Awesome Gen in Super Street Fighter IV, a character who has placed consistently low in the tier lists since the original version, and winning many majors with him, including the SSFIVAE tournament at Evo 2013.
 He is considered one of, if not the, best Gen players in the entire world.
-Currently sponsored by Mad Catz, and member of the Singaporean team Desperation Move.
+Currently sponsored by Razer, and member of the Singaporean team Desperation Move.